Leivo scores in shootout, Canucks beat Stars 3-2

+DALLAS (AP) — Tim Schaller got Vancouver going, Jacob Markstrom kept the Canucks in the game and Josh Leivo finally ended it.

-DALLAS (AP) — Josh Leivo scored in the fourth round of the shootout to lift the Vancouver Canucks to a 3-2 winover the Dallas Stars on Sunday night.
+Josh Leivo scored in the fourth round of the shootout for the only goal of the tiebreaker to lift the Canucks to a 3-2 win over the Dallas Stars on Sunday night.

 Leivo’s shot went over Stars goalie Anton Khudobin after Canucks goalie Jacob Markstrom had stopped four Dallas skaters.

-Vancouver’s Tim Schaller scored twice in the first 11 minutes for his first goals in nearly a year.
-It was his first career multi-goal game.
-Markstrom finished with 44 saves.
+Schaller scored twice in the first 11 minutes for his first goals in nearly a year and his first career multi-goal game.

+“It’s not been all roses for me this year, but I’ve been working hard so I definitely deserve it,” Schaller said.

+Markstrom finished with 44 saves, one off his season high, including five in overtime.

+In the shootout, Markstrom made saves on the Stars’ three top scorers — Tyler Seguin, Jamie Benn and Alexander Radulov — and their hottest player, Roope Hintz, who had four goals in the previous three games.

+“It’s almost personal when it’s a goalie against a shooter,” Markstrom said.
+“They’ve got a couple moves that you know are their go-to moves.
+You can’t have that in your mind because then you’re screwed if they do something else.”

-Jamie Benn and Taylor Fedun had the goals for Dallas.
+Benn and Taylor Fedun had the goals for Dallas.
 Khudobin had 25 saves and stopped a penalty shot for the second straight game.
 The Stars, who hold the first wild card in the Western Conference, remained two points behind third-place St. Louis in the Central Division.

 Fedun tied the score with 3:50 left in regulation as he sent a rising slap shot from above the left faceoff in to Markstrom’s left side, and the puck trickled past the goal line.